 2nd Phase: Range of motion

+As your pain starts to improve, our goal shifts to improve your range of movement.
+Especially in your knee and ankle.
 We use joint , neurodynamic and soft tissue mobilisations to improve the available range of motion.
-Start with safe, non-weightbearing exercises like isometrics and isotonic muscle contraction over the fracture site.
+Your physiotherapist will start with safe, non-weightbearing exercises like isometrics and isotonic muscle contractions.

-3rd Phase: Weightbearing until union
+3rd Phase: Weightbearing

 At the end of this phase of your treatment, you must be able to stand, walk and balance on the fracture’s side with as little support as possible.